YogithReddy21/tt_dma/docs/info.md

 # DMA Controller (TinyTapeout)

+Credits

+We gratefully acknowledge the Center of Excellence (CoE) in Integrated Circuits and Systems (ICAS) and the Department of Electronics and Communication Engineering (ECE) for providing the necessary resources and guidance.
+Special thanks to Dr. H V Ravish Aradhya (HOD-ECE), Dr. K. S. Geetha (Vice Principal) and Dr. K. N. Subramanya (Principal) for their constant encouragement and support to carry out this Tiny Tapeout 8 submission.

 How it works

 The tt_um_dma module is a simple Tiny DMA (Direct Memory Access) controller designed with a TinyTapeout wrapper.
 Its function is to transfer data from one memory location to another, either as a single transfer or as a small burst of three words, depending on configuration.
 The transfer is triggered by input control signals, and once completed, the module produces a dma_done pulse and outputs the last transferred data on uo_out.